How to Install Node.js on Arch Linux

 npm config get prefix

-Fix: Ensure the prefix’s bin directory appears in your PATH.
-If npm config get prefix returns /home/username/.local, then /home/username/.local/bin must be in your PATH variable.
+Fix: Add the prefix’s bin directory to PATH.
+If npm config get prefix returns /home/username/.local, then /home/username/.local/bin must appear in PATH.

 Remove Node.js from Arch Linux